 2 Methodology

 For implementing the assignment, the programming language Python is used as it has the most support for data analysis and data science purposes.
 The coding environment used is Jupyter Notebook as it supports the programming language python.
-We also used the libraries NumPy and pandas as well as Scikit-learn which provides us with different similarity functions.
+We also used the libraries NumPy and pandas as well as Scikit-learn which provide us with different similarity functions.
 The code repository is hosted on the platform Github.
 The coordination and integration of code contributions of each team member is therefore ensured using Git.

 To ensure that new functionality as well as new algorithms can easily be added the text-based music recommender system in the future a large focus is set on making the code modular.

-The input of the query is the name of the song as well as the name of the corresponding artist.
+The input of the system is the string which contains the name and the artist of the query track.
 The recommender system should output a list of songs with the title and the artist-

-To be better able to analyze the results of the recommender system this output of the script is saved in a dictionary.
+To be able to better analyze the results of the recommender system this output of the script is saved in a python dictionary.

 To keep the code modular and make it reusable we first implemented some basic functions in a separated python file.
 First, we defined a function to get the information about the artist and song name from the IDs.
-The function takes a list of ids as input and gives us the list of the songs and artist as the output.
-After that we implemented a function, which can be used for all text based analysis.
+The function takes a list of ids as input and returns a list of tuples of strings containing the name and artist of tracks as the output.
+Then we implemented a function, which can be used for all text based analysis.
 The function itself is also called text_based.
-It takes as input parameters the id of the query song, the representation of the lyrics for example the tf-idf, the number of tracks that want to be retrieved as well as the similarity function for example cosine similarity or Euclidean similarity.
-This way we are completely flexible and can use the same function for many different use cases.
-Then we imported the functions into the main file where they can be used with different input parameters.
+It takes as input parameters “id”, the id of the query song, “repr” the string which represents the word embedding used in the data, for example, the tf-idf, “N”, the number of tracks retrieved as well as the similarity function for example cosine similarity or Euclidean similarity.
+These measures help increase the flexibility and reusability of the code.
+Then we imported the functions into the main file where they can be called with different input parameters.

 2.1 The dataset